Debris of the Solar System: Asteroids

 The majority of Solar System asteroids populate the main asteroid belt, lying between the orbit of Mars and Jupiter.
 However, asteroids can also be found wandering in other areas of the Solar System, sometimes in the vicinity of planets.

-Rosetta’s task is to study one comet and two asteroids at close quarters so that scientists may gain new insights into the events that took place 4600 million years ago, during the birth of the Earth and its planetary neighbours.
+On its journey to Comet 67P/Churyumov-Gerasimenko Rosetta also flew by two asteroids at close quarters so that scientists could gain new insights into the events that took place 4600 million years ago, during the birth of the Earth and its planetary neighbours.

 Rosetta’s asteroid fly-bys

 Asteroids are very different in shape and size (ranging from a few kilometres to more than 100 kilometres), as well as in their composition.
-Rosetta will provide information on the mass and density of the asteroids that it approaches, thus telling us more about their bulk composition.
-It will also measure their subsurface temperature and look for gases and dust around them.
+Rosetta provided information on the mass and density of the asteroids, telling us more about their bulk composition.
+It also measured their subsurface temperature and looked for gases and dust around them.

 - More than 75% of known asteroids